yinwang0/pysonar2/README.md

     mvn clean package

-### How to run?
+### Configuration

-PySonar2 is mainly designed as a library for Python IDEs and other tools, but for your understanding of the library's capabilities, a demo program is built (most credits go to Steve Yegge).

-To run it, first you need Gson because PySonar2 uses Gson to deserialize the AST output from CPython's `ast.parse`.
-You can get Gson <a href="https://code.google.com/p/google-gson/downloads">here</a>.
-Maven should be able to set this all up, but I don't know how.
-If you know please let me know.

-Also, PySonar2 relies the `PYTHONPATH` environment variable for locating the Python standard libraries.
+PySonar2 relies the `PYTHONPATH` environment variable for locating the Python standard libraries.
 It is important to point it to the correct Python library, for example

     export PYTHONPATH=/usr/lib/python2.7

+### How to run?

+PySonar2 is mainly designed as a library for Python IDEs and other tools, so its interface may not be as appealing as an end-user tool, but for your understanding of the library's capabilities, a reasonably nice demo program is built (most credits go to Steve Yegge).

 Now you can try building an index of the Python 2.7 standard library with the following command line:

-    java -classpath target/pysonar.jar:<path-to-gson-2.2.4.jar> \
-         org.yinwang.pysonar.demos.Demo /usr/lib/python2.7 ./html
+    java -jar target/pysonar-2.0-SNAPSHOT.jar /usr/lib/python2.7 ./html

-You should find some interactive HTML files inside the _html_ directory generated after this process.
+You should find some interactive HTML files inside the _html_ directory after this process.

 Note: PySonar2 doesn't need much memory to do analysis (1GB is probably enough), but for generating the HTML files, you may need a lot of memory (~4GB for Python 2.5 standard lib).
-This is due to the highlighting I added without using more sophisticated ways of doing it.
+This is due to the highlighting code not using more sophisticated ways of doing it.
 The situation may change soon.

 ### Jython Branch